 My thoughts here?
 Special occasions call for special treats, and I really love homemade cream cheese frosting.
 It’s definitely better than store-bought tubs of frosting, which are full of processed ingredients and preservatives.
 Did you know that you can make your own powdered sugar out of organic cane sugar?
 That’s what I did for this cake.

-If you’re interested in naturally-sweetened frosting alternatives, check out the date-sweetened coconut and pecan frosting on the German chocolate cake in my cookbook (page 212).
+If you’re interested in naturally-sweetened cream cheese frosting, you’re in luck, because I have a date-sweetened cream cheese frosting recipe here.
+You could also check out the coconut and pecan frosting on the German chocolate cake in my cookbook (page 212).
 Or, spread slices of cake with almond butter and a drizzle of honey or maple syrup.
-I’ll let you know if I come up with any better alternatives.
 If you’re interested, here are the nutrition facts for the cake without frosting.

 Banana Cake Flour Notes